lbrdt/rimgo/README.md

 $ docker run -p 8080:8080 -e -it RIMGU_ADDRESS=0.0.0.0 -e RIMGU_PORT=8080 rimgu:latest
 ```

+If you decide to run a public instance, consider opening an issue to have it listed here :)

 ## Configuration

 Rimgu is configured via environment variables.
 See available variable in [src/config.ts](./src/config.ts).